Washington, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 100.5 sqkm, of which 98.4 sqkm is land and 2.1 sqkm, or 2.10%, is water.
 Located in central Berkshire County along the Hampshire County line, the town, which is roughly shaped, is bordered by Pittsfield to the northwest, Dalton, Hinsdale and Peru to the north, Middlefield to the east, Becket to the southeast, Lee to the southwest, and Lenox to the west.
 Washington is 39 mi northwest of Springfield and 123 mi west of Boston.

-Washington lies within the Berkshire Hills, and its geography is dominated by October Mountain in the western part of town.
+Washington lies within the Berkshire Hills, and its geography is dominated by Washington Mountain in the western part of town.
 The mountain, which is surrounded by the October Mountain State Forest, rises to its high plain above the banks of the Housatonic River, falling slowly eastward towards the valley where Depot Brook (which feeds into a branch of the Westfield River) and the east branch of the Housatonic rise.
 There are several small reservoirs and lakes throughout the town as well.
 Along the mountain, the Appalachian Trail crosses through town, and the town is home to the Bucksteep Manor Cross Country Ski Area.

 Massachusetts Route 8 is the only state route through town, passing from Becket to Hinsdale.
 The nearest interstate highway, Interstate 90 (the Massachusetts Turnpike), is accessible in neighboring Lee.
 The town has a rail line, the CSX Berkshire Subdivision, operated by CSX and used by Amtrak.
 The summit of the Berkshires on the rail line is 0.1 mi north of Summit Hill Road bridge in Washington.
 The nearest regional airport is Pittsfield Municipal Airport, and the nearest scheduled commercial passenger flights are at Bradley International Airport in Connecticut.